aci-ref/facilitation_leading_practices/activities/08-connections.md

 A facilitator is one of the few individuals with a broad awareness of research efforts across their user or ‘client’ base.
-As a result, facilitators are not only poised to identify and liaise potential researcher connections and collaborations, but should feel obligated to do so.
+As a result, facilitators are not only poised to identify and liaise potential researcher connections and collaborations but should feel obligated to do so.
 In this chapter, we discuss overall strategies for realizing common research interests and practices among researchers, as well as specific types of researcher-to-researcher interactions that a